 “I was recently asked for the definition and purpose of a “man trap”.
 Well, what is it?

-A man trap is a small space having two separate sets of interlocking doors.
+A man trap, often stylized as mantrap, is a small space having two separate sets of interlocking doors.
 I became familiar with man traps while working on a project a few years ago for an FBI Field office.

 A man trap typically includes a door leading into a vestibule or hallway that leads to another door that leads to a secured area.
 One door has to be closed and locked before the other will open.
 Thus, “trapping” a person in the vestibule or hall area.